jsohan/Darknet-Analysis-Network-Security-/README.md

 4. Open the project, build and run it.

 # UI
-After the file is uploaded you are able to view all suspect probs, query the suspect list for a spcefic IP address, or query for a specific prob type
+After the file is uploaded you are able to:
+- view all suspect probs
+- query the suspect probs for a spcefic IP address
+- query for a specific prob type.